Equifax Says 2.4 Million More People Were Impacted By Huge 2017 Breach

 Equifax has disclosed that an additional 2.4 million people were impacted by a massive cybersecurity breach last year, bringing the total to about 148 million people.

-The credit reporting agency says that the new consumers were identified during forensic examination of the breach.
-They were previously unidentified, the company says, because their social security numbers were not stolen.
+The credit reporting agency says the new consumers were identified during forensic examination of the breach.
+They were previously unidentified, the company says, because their Social Security numbers were not stolen.

 Their names and some of their driver's license information was taken, however.
 According to the company, "in the vast majority of cases, it did not include consumers' home addresses, or their respective driver's license states, dates of issuance, or expiration dates."

-Equifax says it will directly notify these 2.4 million newly identified people, "and will offer identity theft protection and credit file monitoring services at no cost to them."
+Equifax says it will directly notify these 2.4 million people "and will offer identity theft protection and credit file monitoring services at no cost to them."

 The company has struggled to rebuild public trust after the revelation of the breach and what is widely perceived as a bungled response.

-For example, after the cyberattack, several times the company's official Twitter account mistakenly directed worried customers to a fake phishing site.
+For example, several times after the cyberattack, the company's official Twitter account mistakenly directed worried customers to a fake phishing site.

 Lawmakers also have been highly critical of the company's response, and Thursday's revelation is prompting new scrutiny.